The medical definition of “spotting”

 How to manage spotting: What products to use

 Spotting can be super frustrating—especially when it happens, like magic, on the exact day you chose to wear a brand new pair of white underwear from your favorite brand.
 Thankfully, there are period products you can use safely for spotting to help protect your clothes (or sheets) from unscheduled bleeding.

-Liners, for one, are a great option to use while spotting.
+Liners are a great option to use while spotting.
 Since they’re thinner and more compact than regular pads, you can stash them easily in your bag (or even in your wallet) in case you have an unexpected spotting emergency.